Drug & Alcohol Rehab County Durham & Near County Durham

 - Seizures in the most serious cases – other more severe withdrawal symptoms associated with alcohol

-We’d recommend a pharmacological intervention, more specifically a Librium-based detox, over a 10 day period, to reduce the risk of withdrawal seizures.
+We’d recommend a pharmacological intervention, more specifically a Librium-based detox, over a 10 day period at rehab, to reduce the risk of withdrawal seizures.

 After this, your treatment plan will likely include a further 3 weeks in rehab to tackle the root emotional causes of your addiction.

-In the final aftercare stage, we’ll also work to develop a relapse prevention plan.
+In the final aftercare stage, we’ll also work to develop a relapse prevention plan for you to follow when you leave rehab.

 - Any professional or personal lifestyle changes you may need to make.